Financing Your Purchase

 Your lender will help you determine the right amount for your situation.
 You’ll want to find the right balance between getting a lower monthly payment versus having more cash on hand.

-Typically, every $10,000 more you put down only decreases your payment by $40-50/month.
+Every $10,000 more you put down only moves your monthly payment by ~$60/month.
 So, it may be more beneficial to have extra reserves rather than saving a marginal amount on your monthly payment.

 Negotiating a seller closing cost credit with your agent can be a helpful way to offset some or all of your third-party closing costs.
 At closing, the seller will give you money from their proceeds to keep you more liquid and have less out-of-pocket due.
 You’ll want to chat with your agent as it is dependent on how competitive the market is.

-This varies per lended, but at Guaranteed Rate, pre-approvals have an expiration date of 90 days.
+This varies per lender, but at Vybe Mortgage, pre-approvals have an expiration date of 90 days.
 During this time, you will want to keep your income, assets & credit the same — if something changes, it will affect the pre-approval.

 As a rule of thumb, aim to get a pre-approval when you are looking at going under contract on a home in the next 90 days.